Abernaughty/git-maber/blackjack-web/README.md

 ## Deployment

 This app is deployed on Azure Static Web Apps.
-The live version can be found at [YOUR-AZURE-URL-HERE].
+The live version can be found at [blackjack.maber.io](https://blackjack.maber.io/).

 ## Browser Compatibility